(A) As used in this section:

 (5) Any other information required by the development services agency.

 (1) The development services agency shall review and make a determination with respect to each application submitted under division (B) of this section in the order in which the application is received.
-The agency shall not approve any application under this section that is received by the agency more than three years after the effective date of H.B.
-107 of the 130th general assembly or that was submitted by a business that does not have substantial operations in this state.
+The agency shall not approve any application under this section that is received by the agency later than June 25, 2017, or that was submitted by a business that does not have substantial operations in this state.
 The agency may not otherwise deny an application unless the application is incomplete, the proposed employment relationship does not qualify as a career exploration internship for which a grant may be awarded under this section, the business is ineligible to receive a grant under division (D)(1) of this section, or the agency determines that approving the application would cause the amount that could be awarded to exceed the amount of money in the career exploration internship fund.

 (2) The agency shall send written notice of its determination to the applicant within thirty days after receiving the application.
 If the agency determines that the application shall not be approved, the notice shall include the reasons for such determination.